shivankkunwar/News-Poet/Readme.md

 1. Navigate to a newspaper site(The Hindu).
 2. When the site load automatically a confirmation pop up comes- permission for Converting headline to Rhyme

+## AI Server

+This extension uses an NodeJS  server to generate the rhymes.
+The server is powered by OpenAI and is available at [https://github.com/shivankkunwar/rhymer-server](https://github.com/shivankkunwar/rhymer-server).

 ## Contributing